 Hub City Writers Project is thrilled to host Charles Frazier, author and National Book Award Winner!
+He will be in conversation with Dr. Erin Templeton, Dean of the College of Humanities, Sciences, and Business at Converse University!

 Please Note: The book will be pre-signed so please include the inscription you would like in the "Personalization in Signed Book" section during checkout at the link below.